Information Security Policy

 - Promoting the use of good practices in information security, as well as creating a culture of security in the context of the organisational structure.

-- Advancing the definition, implementation and maintenance of a Business Continuity Plan for the critical processes identified.
+- Promote the definition, implementation and maintenance of a Business Continuity Plan for the critical processes identified after the execution of the Business Impact Analysis (BIA).

 - Establishing review, monitoring, auditing and continuous improvement mechanisms with the aim of maintaining the appropriate security levels required by the business model.